sanathdevalapurkar/sanathdevalapurkar.github.io/index.md

   element $$\nu$$ (2019).</a> Last update: August 2022. <a href="https://arxiv.org/abs/1912.02548">arXiv</a>, but the arXiv is having issues with the spectralsequences TeX package that I've used in the newer version; so the version on the arXiv is currently out-of-date.
-Published in
 <i><a href =
 "https://londmathsoc.onlinelibrary.wiley.com/doi/10.1112/blms.12759">Bull.
 Lond.
 Math.
 Soc.</a></i><br>